ewaldhorn/c_with_zig/README.md

 If you are interested, you also look at [using the Zig build system](https://github.com/allyourcodebase) as a really nice replacement for traditional `make` files.
 Zig is a great toolchain and programming language, but you don't need to use Zig for your C projects if you don't want to.
 Instead, you can leverage the power of the toolchain with this project and keep using C as your favourite language.

+I have included a sample `build.zig` file that handles basic build tasks for this C project.

+Use `zig build` to build the `hello_from_zig_build` binary in the `zig-out/bin` directory.
+I have not yet been able to get Zig to place binaries anywhere else.

 ### What about make

 Of course, `make` is not going anywhere, so I've included an example `Makefile` as well, for those that prefer to keep using it, it is a well-known and powerful tool after all.